haodu007/hugo-academic/content/authors/admin/_index.md

     url: https://www.bupt.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include symbolic computation and differential/difference algebra.
+bio: Research interests include symbolic computation and differential/difference algebra.

 # Interests to show in About widget
 #interests: